roxwize/Binoculars/README.md

 - [ ] Let users add user avatars if they wish
 - [x] In-page options menu
   - [ ] Saving user configs in local storage

+## Config todo
+- [ ] Fix the config appearing above the preview window
+- [ ] Make the list of excluded users customizable